cchaz003/LEVO-II-Hacks/README.md

 | 10 | Activating |
 | 11 | Activating Complete |

+## MQTT Demo:
+A simple ESP82XX Arduino program is included in the *examples* folder of this repo.
+The program can be used to read the current state from the LEVO machine and send it to an MQTT broker.
+From there you can integrate it into any number of smart home systems (For example, I've integrated it into Home Assistant for push notifications to my phone).

 ## Communication from the ESP82XX -> STM32:
 Comms from the ESP module to the STM cpu are not as well known documented at this point but there are a couple of known signals that it sends.
 At bootup the ESP module prints out some boot debug info before switching to UART1 (GPIO 2 TX I believe).
 The ESP runs Mongoose OS.
 More information about the Mongoose installation can be found in the next section.